User story #1469

 - Policy Template library management, "Create a new category"

-#1 Updated by François ARMAND almost 4 years ago
+#1 Updated by François ARMAND over 4 years ago

 There is not HTML standard way to specify that: